 Who I am

-I'm a birding guide based in Minneapolis.
+I'm a bird guide based in Minneapolis.
 I started birding after Kellie introduced me to birds during college and law school and then it slowly consumed more and more of my life!
 After I started eBirding in 2013, things really took off and I've been pretty hardcore since then.
 For my day job, I work as an Attorney Editor for Thomson Reuters (the new form of the old West Publishing company), but I'd rather just talk about birds.

 I also love to travel and visit other places and see the birds and wildlife there.
-Kellie and I travel often, and we usually spend quite a bit of our time being out in nature and experiencing the life of a place.
+Kellie and I travel often, and we usually spend quite a bit of our time being out in nature and experiencing the wildlife of a place.
 I help to run a group called Minnesota Global Birders, which meets monthly to share and learn about international birding travel.